lwolf/lwolf.github.io/content/post/how-i-deployed-glusterfs-cluster-to-kubernetes.md

 It was definitely worth it.

 I already tried to use it to create dynamic volumes for different helm charts and it works pretty well.
-Now I can forget about manual creating of PersistantVolumes.
+Now I can forget about manual creating of PersistentVolumes.

 With this features bare-metal cluster became closer to cloud-based ones, at least storage-wise.